-The weather condition can affect the image quality and the output data since the VCrack just uses the natural lighting for image capturing at the reporting time.
-Figure 9 shows the longitudinal cracking of an asphalt pavement measured on three days which had different weather conditions (sunny, cloudy and heavily cloudy).
-The correlation analysis of these scans suggested that the VCrack can provide fairly consistent measurements under different lighting conditions, but the consistency drops significantly.
-The cloudy day had sufficient natural lighting for image capturing, but did not cause any shadow in the images.
+Weather conditions can affect the image quality and hence the output data because the VCrack only uses natural lighting for image capturing at the reporting time.
+Figure 6.3 shows the longitudinal cracking of an asphalt pavement measured in different lighting conditions (sunny and cloudy).
+The correlation analysis of these scans suggested that the VCrack can provide fairly consistent measurements under different lighting conditions.
+The cloudy day had sufficient natural lighting for image capturing but did not cause any shadow in the images.
 Therefore, it provided an ideal lighting condition for the VCrack.
-On the heavily cloudy day, the image became dark and the contrast was low.
-Detecting shallow cracks became more problematic.
-On the sunny day, the sunlight might be partially obstructed by the vehicle, causing errors for the cracks under the shadow.
-It is asserted that a device that is able to provide a constant lighting condition is essential for an automated pavement cracking inspection system to ensure the reliable and consistent performance.
+On a sunny day, the sunlight might be partially obstructed by the vehicle, causing errors in capturing images of the cracks under the shadow.
+A device capable of providing constant lighting conditions is essential for an automated pavement cracking inspection system in order to ensure reliable and consistent performance.
 A linear lighting device is being developed for the VCrack system.
-Besides the lighting variations in those days, the difference in driving path and speed may be another main factor contributing to the lower correlations.
+Besides the lighting variations on those days, the difference in driving path and speed may be another main factor contributing to lower correlations.

-Figure 9.
-Repeatability test under different weather conditions
+Figure 6.3 Repeatability test under different weather conditions